Data processing agreement

 11.1.2. up to 12 months from the date before termination or expiry of this Data Processing Agreement in the case of clauses 1-8 (inclusive), provided that any termination or expiration of clauses 1-8 (inclusive) shall not affect either party's rights and remedies under such clauses at the time of termination or expiration.

 11.2.
-In the event of a conflict between the terms of this Data Processing Agreement and the Merchant Agreement or any other agreement governing the relationship between the parties, the terms of this Data Processing Agreement shall prevail.
+In the event of a conflict between the terms of this Data Processing Agreement and the Main Agreement or any other agreement governing the relationship between the parties, the terms of this Data Processing Agreement shall prevail.

 12. Term and Termination of Services